wireapp/zmc-data-model/README.md

 For licensing information, see the attached LICENSE file and the list of third-party licenses at [wire.com/legal/licenses/](https://wire.com/legal/licenses/).

-#ZMCDataModel
+# wire-ios-data-model

 This framework is part of Wire iOS SyncEngine.
 Visit [iOS SyncEngine repository](http://github.com/wireapp/zmessaging-cocoa) for an overview of the architecture.

-ZMCDataModel contains our Core Data model and entity classes.
+The wire-ios-data-model framework contains our Core Data model and entity classes.

 ###How to build